 - If there has been a code developed with someone and there is time to call that person, make them aware that assistance is needed.

-- Have the children call 911 and/or remind them of the escape drill.
+- Have the children call 911 or remind them of the escape drill.

 Planning To Leave

-- Think about where money can be kept so that the batterer will not be aware of it.
+- Think about where money can be kept so that the abuser will not be aware of it.

 - If applicable, plan around the dates that you receive checks from your employer or government assistance.
 Make arrangements to have the checks sent to a different address or P.O.
 Box.